eventageous/eventageous/book/src/contribute/setup.md

 GOOGLE_CALENDAR_ID = "YYY"
 ```

 Create an API key in your Google Cloud application, follow the _Credentials_ menu option and then _+ Create Credentials_ for _API Key_.

-Figuring out the details of how you want to set up your permissions and all the rest is an exercise to the reader.
+Then enable the "Google Calendar API" and "Google Cloud APIs", set key to Restrict APIs, and add those 2 APIs.